shogun-toolbox/shogun/doc/cookbook/source/examples/evaluation/cross_validation_pipeline.rst

 .. sgexample:: cross_validation_pipeline:create_features

-We first chain all transformers, and then finalize the pipeline with the classifier.
+We first chain transformers, and then finalize the pipeline with the classifier.

 .. sgexample:: cross_validation_pipeline:create_pipeline